Leibaky/Yandex-Practicum/Project №8 Choosing an oil well/readme.md

 ## Task

-We have to compare three oil wells in different region and build a model to determine the most profitable oil well and analyze the risks using the Bootstrap technique.
+We have to compare three oil wells in different regions and build a model to determine the most profitable oil well and analyze the risks using the Bootstrap technique.

 ## Result